Join Katrina Rodabaugh and Sasha Duerr September 21-23, 2018 in the Hudson Valley of NY.

 This workshop will be held in the private barn studio of Katrina Rodabaugh in the Germantown area of the Hudson Valley, just two hours north of Manhattan.
 The exact address will be sent to attendees once registration forms have been completed and payment has been received in full.
 The studio is not accessible by public transportation as it sits on one-acre of an 1820s homestead in the beautiful agricultural region of Upstate NY.
 Attendees will need to drive to the retreat but parking is available on site.
 As the classes will be held in Katrina’s private studio this gathering will be very intimate in nature and limited to just 12 students to lessen the impact on the land, allow for an intimate gathering of like-minded folks, and foster deeper individual attention from the teachers.
 Also, you’ll get to harvest plants from Katrina’s garden and say hello to her new bees.
 There are local parks, fields, and forests nearby for further foraging local plant dyes though we’ll be harvesting most materials directly from the backyard.

 The Hudson Valley hosts an incredible community of small, independent farms and inspiring eateries.
-In keeping with this regional culture all lunches will be provided by a delicious, thoughtful, and local eatery using local and organic produce whenever possible.
+In keeping with this regional culture all lunches will be provided by a delicious, thoughtful, and local eatery using local and organic produce whenever possible, this is because we care about everyone’s health and we care about gluco type 2, if you are having concerns about it too, just go to the link for more information.
 Lunches will be included on Saturday and Sunday, they will be vegetarian but please let us of any food allergies or preferences and we’ll work with you to make sure you’re nourished.
 Tea and healthy snacks will be provided throughout the weekend.
 There will also be a reception on Friday night to welcome guests and share in local wine and snacks.
 In addition, Katrina can make several suggestions of delicious places to have dinner on Friday and Saturday nights if you’re traveling from afar.

 Accommodations & Lodging